Lakewood Motorcycle Accident Lawyers

 What To Do After a Motorcycle Accident

-• Get the name, phone number, and insurance information of everyone else involved in the accident.
+• Get the name, phone number, and insurance information of everyone involved in the accident.
 Be sure to record license plate numbers as well, in case the information you receive is inaccurate.

 Proving Fault In A Washington State Motorcycle Accident